Maryland Workers’ Compensation Attorneys

 Recover Fair, Complete Benefits for Your On-the-Job Injury or Occupational Illness

 Have you been injured while on the job or diagnosed with an occupational illness?
 You are entitled to receive payment for your injuries and financial support as you recover.
-Unfortunately, many workers do not fully realize their rights under workers’ compensation laws and receive unfair payments from employers and insurance companies looking to shortchange them.
+Unfortunately, many workers do not fully realize their rights under Maryland workers’ compensation laws and fail to receive fair payments from employers and insurance companies looking to shortchange them.

 At Alpert Schreyer Poe, LLC, our Maryland workers’ compensation lawyers are dedicated to helping injured workers receive the fair, complete compensation that helps them heal properly and return to work without severe financial harm.
 We have a reputation for success in these complex cases, utilizing decades of litigation and trial experience and our considerable resources and manpower to seek the best possible result for every client.

 - Our attorneys argued before The Maryland Worker’s Compensation Commission and increased our client's workers' comp from $85,000 to over $315,000 for a shoulder injury.